With dozens of species found all over the world, you can find a variety of earwigs around the home or out in the wilderness.

 European Earwigs (Forficula auricularia)

 Known as the common earwig, the European earwig is the most common of its kind in the United States.
-Typically found in cool and moist spots in and around the home, the European earwig is a nocturnal scavenger bug, always searching for food and a safe environment.
-They feed on both dead and decaying vegetation along with other insects.
-Roughly an inch long, these pests can be intimidating with their distinguished pincers at the end of their body.
-But not to worry, as earwigs are not a dangerous bug and pose no real threat to people, other than disrupting their garden life.
+Typically found in cool and moist spots in and around the home, it is a nocturnal scavenger bug, always searching for food and a safe environment.
+This type of earwig feeds on dead and decaying vegetation along with other insects.

 Ring-Legged Earwigs (Euborellia annulipes)